-In May 2014, the Financial Accounting Standards Board (FASB) issued ASC 2014-09, Revenue from Contracts with Customers (Topic 606).
+In May 2014, the Financial Accounting Standards Board (FASB) issued ASU 2014-09, Revenue from Contracts with Customers (Topic 606).
 This guidance is intended to improve and converge with international standards the financial reporting requirements for revenue from contracts with customers.
 It will be effective for fiscal year 2019, and early adoption is permitted beginning in fiscal year 2018.
-The Health System has not yet determined the impact from adoption of this new accounting pronouncement on its consolidated financial statements.
+The Health System is currently assessing the potential impact this ASU will have on the Health System's consolidated results of operations, financial position, and cash flows.